GitGuardian/ggshield/README.md

 # GitGuardian Shield: protect your secrets with GitGuardian

-The GitGuardian shield (ggshield) is a CLI application that runs in your local environment or in a CI environment to help you detect policy breaks.
+The **GitGuardian shield** (gg-shield) is a CLI application that runs in your local environment or in a CI environment to help you detect more than 200 types of secrets, as well as other potential security vulnerabilities or policy breaks.

-ggshield uses our [public API](https://api.gitguardian.com/doc) to scan your files and detect potential secrets or issues in your code.
+gg-shield uses our [public API](https://api.gitguardian.com/doc) through [py-gitguardian](https://github.com/GitGuardian/py-gitguardian) to scan your files and detect potential secrets or issues in your code.

-You can also use ggshield via the [pre-commit](https://pre-commit.com/) framework on your repositories, or as a standalone pre-commit either globally or locally.
+You can also use gg-shield via the [pre-commit](https://pre-commit.com/) framework on your repositories, or as a standalone pre-commit either globally or locally.

-You'll need an **API Key** from [GitGuardian](https://dashboard.gitguardian.com/api/v1/auth/user/github_login/authorize?utm_source=github&utm_medium=gg_shield&utm_campaign=shield1) to use ggshield.
+You'll need an **API Key** from [GitGuardian](https://dashboard.gitguardian.com/api/v1/auth/user/github_login/authorize?utm_source=github&utm_medium=gg_shield&utm_campaign=shield1) to use gg-shield.

 Add the API Key to your environment variables: